-The Board of Directors have approved a new compensation program for our non-employee directors, commencing as of January 1, 2020.
+The Board of Directors approved a new compensation program for our non-employee directors, commencing as of January 1, 2020.
 Directors are entitled to a cash payment equal to \$40,000 per year, payable quarterly, and were granted options to purchase 40,000 shares of our common stock.
 The options vest quarterly in 16 equal increments over a four-year period.
 We granted to the Chairman of the Board an option to purchase 240,000 shares of our common stock, which option vests quarterly in 16 equal increments over a four-year period.
-As part of the new plan, the Chairman of the Board of Directors is not entitled to cash compensation.
+As part of the compensation program, Zeev Bronfeld, the Chairman of the Board of Directors, is not entitled to cash compensation.
 His compensation is limited to equity compensation.
+Additional options grants were made to directors in 2022.
+Our directors each were awarded options to purchase 50,000 shares of common stock in 2022, except with respect to Mr. Bronfeld who was awarded an option to purchase 100,000 shares of common stock in 2022.